azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 [Back to top…](Readme.md#contents)
 ### Guide to AzSDK OMS Solution queries
-This section walks you through the queries present in AzSDK OMS solution.
-Make sure that you have the latest solution installed on your OMS workspace.
-To get the latest OMS solution you need to re-install OMS solution using step **[[1-c]](https://github.com/azsdk/azsdk-docs/blob/master/05-Alerting-and-Monitoring/Readme.md#setting-up-the-azsdk-oms-solution-step-by-step)** mentioned above, but before that make sure to take a backup of the changes that you made on the previous AzSDK OMS solution as they will be lost on re-installing OMS Solution.
-The latest queries show the status of controls based on the following criterias.
+This section walks you through the queries present in the AzSDK OMS solution.
+To get the latest queries make sure that you have the latest solution installed in your OMS workspace.
+To get the latest version of solution you need to re-install OMS solution using step **[[1-c]](https://github.com/azsdk/azsdk-docs/blob/master/05-Alerting-and-Monitoring/Readme.md#setting-up-the-azsdk-oms-solution-step-by-step)** mentioned above.
+The queries show the status of controls based on the following criteria.
-- Every blade shows the status of controls for all subscriptions whose data is sent to the OMS workspace.
+- Each blade shows the aggregated controls status for all subscriptions whose data is sent to the OMS workspace.
+- By default,each blade shows the status of baseline controls.
+- The queries show counts based on last scan(done with required access) control status received by the OMS workspace.
-- The queries show the count based on status of baseline controls in the last scan done with required access with in last three days.
+- The queries show the count based on status of baseline controls in the last scan done with required access with in last 3 days.
-- Any control status except "Passed" including "Verify" is treated as "Failed" in queries for calculating failure counts.
+- Any control status other than "Passed" is treated as "Failed"(including "Verify",Manual,etc.) in queries for calculating failure counts.

 Details of various blades of Azure Security Health View are as follows:

 **1) Subsciption Security Status:** This blade shows the status of baseline Subsciption Security Control of your subscription(s).
-This blade consists of a donut and a list.
+The  below image depicts the blade:
+!(.../Images/OMS_Blade_SS.PNG)

 - Donut: The below query shows the aggregated control status of baseline Subscription Security controls.
 	``` AIQL